Sleep Hygiene Tips To Stop Tossing And Turning All Night

 Consider supplements

-Various supplements, including melatonin, chamomile, valerian root, and magnesium, may improve sleep quality.
+Various supplements, including the sleep hormone melatonin, chamomile, valerian root, and magnesium, may improve sleep quality.
 These are available in teas, powders, capsules, liquids, and tablets over the counter.
 However, talk to your doctor, pharmacist, or natural food consultant to find out which might suit your needs.
 In addition, note that supplements can interact with medications and substances, so do not take a supplement or vitamin without prior approval if you are on medication.

-Take sleep aids early
+Take sleep aids and medications early

 If you use an OTC (over-the-counter) sleep aid or medication for sleep, try to take it before 9 pm.
 Be aware that it may be more challenging to wake up in the morning if you take these supplements, as they can last throughout the night.
-However, it can be effective if you are experiencing severe insomnia.

 Keep your room cool

 The Sleep Foundation suggests keeping your room around 65 degrees to sleep.
-If you are overheating or too cold, you might wake up during the night due to discomfort.
+If you are overheating or feeling too cold, you might wake up during the night due to discomfort.

-Keep books by your bed
+Keep books and magazines by your bed

 Keep a stack of books by your bed and read until you feel sleepy.
 If focusing on a book is difficult, try magazines or audiobooks until you feel tired and ready for sleep.